Parallel Opportunistic Routing in Wireless Networks: Routing Protocols

 \subsection{Non-Opportunistic Routing}

-In this case, a plain multi-hop transmission~\cite{GuptaKumar:00,ElGamalMammenPrabhakarShah:06} is performed with a pre-determined path for each S-D pair consisting of a source, a destination, and a set of relaying nodes.
+In this case, a plain multi-hop transmission~\cite{GuptaKumar:00,ElGamalMammenPrabhakarShah:06} is performed with a pre-determined path for each S--D pair consisting of a source, a destination, and a set of relaying nodes.
 Therefore, there is no opportunistic gain.
-The whole area is also divided into $1/A_s(n)$ cells with per-cell area $A_s(n)$, and one source in a cell is arbitrarily chosen while transmitting at a fixed rate $\Theta(1)$.
+The whole area is also divided into $1/A_s(n)$ cells with per-cell area $A_s(n)$ and one transmitter in a cell is arbitrarily chosen while transmitting at a fixed data rate $R>0$ independent of $n$.
 We assume the shortest path routing and the 9-TDMA scheme as in~\cite{GuptaKumar:00,ElGamalMammenPrabhakarShah:06}.
-However, due to fading, a transmission may fail, causing outages.
-To resolve this problem, a retransmission and/or rate/power adaptation can be used.
-In this paper, we simply assume there is no time-varying fading for non-opportunistic routing scenario, and thus, there will be no outage if we can control interferences.
-This will give an upper bound on the performance.
+However, even if interferences are carefully controlled, a transmission may fail due to fading, causing outages.
+In this paper, we simply assume that for the event that an outage occurs (i.e., $\log(1+\text{SINR})<R$) for a certain hop, such an event is not counted as outage, which will give an upper bound on the performance.